bilalnurhusien/Minkowski-Difference/README.md

 Example:

-	$ ./assign1 6 5 # For a square and a pentagon
+	$ ./assign1 6 5 # For a hexagon and a pentagon

 Library Installation: